WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Export Metadata
 Exports all metadata in a geodatabase out to a text file.

+#### Restore Geodatabase History (IN DEVELPOMENT)
+Re-attachs an orphaned history dataset to its base dataset, by re-enabling arhiving and loading in the orphaned archived dataset records.

 #### LINZ Data Service Download (IN DEVELPOMENT)
 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.